Membership and role

 Modes of operation

-- The board meets formally every 6 weeks and periodically for less formal working sessions.
+- The Board meets formally every six weeks and periodically for less formal working sessions.

-- Board papers are circulated 5 working days before the board meeting, and minutes are circulated to members within 10 working days of the date of the meeting.
+- Board papers are circulated five working days before the Board meeting, and minutes are circulated to members within ten working days of the date of the meeting.

 - Board members are expected to adhere to the Board Members’ Code of Conduct, at Annex B.

-- The board has 2 sub-committees: the Senior Civil Service Remuneration Committee, and the Audit & Risk Assurance Committee (each chaired by a non-executive director).
+- The Board has two Sub-Committees: Senior Civil Service Remuneration Committee and Audit & Risk Assurance Committee (each Chaired by a Non-Executive Director).
 A structure diagram is at Annex C.